anantjain6/HelpDesk/README.md

 # Hwelp Desk

 This is the project allows users to register complaint and admin gives priority to each complaint then assign it complaint to a technician.
 The technician resolves the assigned complaint.
-Also this project has a FAQ for site related quary and Knowledge Base for common complaint.
+Also this project has a FAQ for site related quarry and Knowledge Base for common complaint.

 ## Server Requirements
 -   Java